jundalisay/spblist/content/en/research/sarkar/microvita/chapter-07.md

 The theory of microvita has immense potentialities in introducing numerous changes in human society.

-Changing microvita will cause ectoplasmic changes.
-This in turn will bring about endoplasmic change.
+Changing microvita will cause ectoplasmic changes [lower mind].
+This in turn will bring about endoplasmic change [higher mind].

 Thus, the mind will be able to control the organism, the physical body, in a better way.